Geri-Borbas/iOS.Library.eppz_settings/README.md

 ## ![eppz!tools](http://www.eppz.eu/beacons/eppz!.png) eppz!settings
 Drop-in NSUserDefaults settings manager for everyday use.
+You can read in more detail at (Save to NSUserDefaults | Advanced yet simple store of objects)[http://eppz.eu/blog/save-to-nsuserdefaults/].

 ### A real time saver
 Just create an object with settings, and done.